 Calendar Day 85 through Last Day of Classes

 Complete a Withdrawal Form and submit it to One Stop by the deadline.
-Forms may be emailed or faxed to One Stop if submitting after business hours.
+Forms may be emailed or faxed to One Stop after business hours.

 If you withdraw from UT, you must apply for readmission in advance of your next term of anticipated enrollment, except for withdrawal from mini-terms and summer terms.